Continuous Integration with Jenkins

 Step 2.
 Setting up RVM

 The next step is arguably the most important - you need to actually setup rvm for the jenkins user added in the last step.
 First things first, we need to install all the dependencies.
-In this case, we'll follow the ubuntu page and rvm notes by installing the items required to build each ruby.
+RVM would automatically install the items required to build each ruby.

 sudo apt-get install curl bison build-essential zlib1g-dev libssl-dev libreadline5-dev libxml2-dev git-core